csebooks/computer-networking/content.en/the-network-layer-control-plane/_index.md

 R18.
 What is the purpose of the service abstraction layer in the OpenDaylight SDN controller?

-sECTIONs 5.6–5.7 R19.
+Sections 5.6–5.7 R19.
 Names four different types of ICMP messages

 R20.
 What two types of ICMP messages are received at the sending host executing the _Traceroute_ program?